Organizing NES Graphics Banks

 The first thing I do is overlay an 8x8px grid on the image.
 That way I’m making sure that I’m adhering to the dimensions of the tiles that I’m breaking my image down into.
 Then I turn grid snapping on so that my selections will always be the proper size.

 After the grid is set up, the next thing you will want to do is use the rectangle select tool, and isolate one of the elements that you are going to place into the bank.
-If your art isn’t all on the same image like in the examples above, then this step might already be done.
+If your art isn’t all on the same image as in the examples above, then this step might already be done.

 This piece of artwork uses a combination of sprites and background elements.
 Due to the fact that the NES loads up sprites and backgrounds separately from each other, you will have to isolate and remove the sprite element from it.
-In this case it is the robot’s head.
+In this case, it is the robot’s head.
 In order to do this, you would cut just the robot’s head out and place it in a new image.

 Now that just the background elements are left behind, it is time to start placing it in a bank.
-For this you will be creating a new image.
+For this, you will be creating a new image.
 The dimensions of this image should be 128x128px.
 That is the dimensions of a single page of graphics on the NES.
-Then you want to overlay 8x8px grids on top of both the new image and the background element that you are about to being slicing, and turn grid snapping on.
+Then you want to overlay 8x8px grids on top of both the new image and the background element that you are about to be slicing, and turn grid snapping on.

-Usually, I will take a moment to make a guide for myself so that I know how big a bank is visually as I work.
+Usually, I will take a moment to make a guide for myself so that I know how big a bank is visual as I work.
 I’ll create a new layer on the 128x128 image, and fill everything but the bank I’m working on with red.
 The backgrounds in Space Beats use 2K banks, so my guide is going to fill up half of the image.

 Once the guide is set up, it is time to begin cutting the background and placing it into the bank.
 Open up your isolated background object, and while adhering to your 8x8 grid, select and then cut the top row of tiles.
 Only select the tiles that contain the artwork.